-In determining the size of the equity awards to our named executive officers, the compensation committee, with assistance from Radford, considers our company performance, individual performance, the potential for enhancing the creation of value for our stockholders, our company's broader organizational equity needs and overall dilution, as well as industry and peer group benchmark data.
+In determining the size of the equity awards to our named executive officers, the compensation committee, with assistance from Aon, considers our company performance, individual performance, the potential for enhancing the creation of value for our stockholders, our company's broader organizational equity needs and overall dilution, as well as industry and peer group benchmark data.
 We evaluate our equity award program on an annual basis to ensure that it appropriately links to our long-term performance by aligning the interests of our executives and our stockholders, remains competitive with industry and peer benchmarks and is consistent with our overall equity needs and dilution levels.

-In January 2022, the compensation committee granted stock options and RSUs to our named executive officers in the amounts set forth in the table below, generally aligning competitive equity award grants with the 50th percentile of our peer group.
+In 2023, the compensation committee granted a combination of time-based and performance-based stock options and RSUs to our named executive officers in the amounts set forth in the table below.